 An Example Function

-Here is an example function that clicks on a browser alert and validates the text in the alert for an example:
+Here is an example function that clicks on a browser alert and validates the text in the alert:

 Using in a Test